 Herbs and spices

-Herbs and spices, in addition to the lively flavors they impart to your meal, are a wonderful way to get additional antioxidants, vitamins, minerals, and important plant compounds called phytonutrients in your diet.|
+Herbs and spices, in addition to the lively flavors they impart to your meal, are a wonderful way to get additional antioxidants, vitamins, minerals, and important plant compounds called phytonutrients in your candida cleanse.

 During this phase, the idea is to give your digestive system as much of a break as possible.
-Eggs are one of the easiest forms of protein to digest, and they are incredibly nutritious too.|
+That means eliminating foods that are difficult to digest, like red meats.